• Skip to primary navigation

 • Put the airlock lid on the jar.
 You may need to add water to the lid, depending on the type of lid you have.

 • Leave the jar at room temperature (approximately 70°F/21°C) to pickle for 3 days.
-After that, put the regular lid on the jar and place it in the fridge.
+After that, put the regular lid loosely on the jar and place it in the fridge.

 • Lebanese pickles mellow out and becomes better with age after a few days in the fridge.
 The pickles will last in the fridge for 1-2 months, and they just get better and better, IMVHO.
 Make sure the veggies stay beneath the level of the liquid.